oracle/bpftune/docs/bpftune.rst

         -r, --learning_rate

                   Specify learning rate; supported values range from

                         0: tunables are changed by/within 1.0625 % of limit

                         1: tunables are changed by/within 3.125% of limit

                         2: tunables are changed by/within 6.25% of limit

                         3: tunables are changed by/within 12.5% of limit

                         4: tunables are changed by/within 25% of limit

-                So for example at rate 4, if we are withing 25% of a limit, the limit is increased by 25%.
+                So for example at rate 4, if we are within 25% of a limit, the limit is increased by 25%.
 Default learning rate is 4.
                 Lower values are more conservative as they change only when closer to limits, but may require more frequent changes as